Carreau/phd-dissertation/parts/part2.rst

 *******************
 ..
 2

-PWA
+pWA
 ===

-PWA is conserved at -80°C, never refrozen and conserved on ice for daily use.
+pWA is conserved at -80°C, never refrozen and conserved on ice for daily use.

 Actin
 =====
 ..
 3

 Actin and biotinylated actin are purchased from Cytoskeleton (Denver, CO, USA), and stored at -80°C.
-Fluorescent Alexa-488 actin is obtained from Molecular Probes and stored at -80°C.
+Fluorescent Alexa-488 actin is obtained from Molecular Probes and stored at -80°C, and prepared according to manufacturer recommendation.

-Black actin is stored in aliquots of 5µL at a concentration of ~238 µM, and Fluorescent actin in aliquots of 3µm with a concentration of ~106 µM.
+Actin is stored in aliquots of 5µL at a concentration of ~238 µM, and fluorescent actin in aliquots of 3µm with a concentration of ~106 µM.

-Monomeric actin with 20% fluorescent monomers is prepared the day before the experiment by mixing 1 aliquots of each and diluting with G-Buffer until desired concentration.
+G-actin with 20% fluorescently actin  monomers is prepared the day before the experiments by mixing 1 aliquots of each and diluting with G-Buffer until desired concentration.